degauss-org/degauss_schwartz_guide/README.md

 |B|33.9729|-118.2328|2008-11-14|2008-11-16|2008-04-11 |
 |C|35.8718|-78.6385|2004-01-30|2004-02-02|2003-05-02 |

+## 2. Authenticate With Docker

+- the DeGAUSS images used in the following steps can only be accessed if authorized using a DockerHub account
+- create a [DockerHub](https://hub.docker.com/) account if you don't have one already and send your username to the maintainers
+- run `docker login` and enter your DockerHub username and password as prompted

-## 2. Use geolocation to find grid identifier
+## 3. Use geolocation to find grid identifier

 - example DeGAUSS call: